african and african diaspora studies

 The African and African Diaspora Studies Program at Boston College, originally called the Black Studies Program, began in 1969-1970 along side BC’s “Black Talent Program,” two parts of an effort to recruit talented Black students from across the country to study at this university.
 This program was a direct response to Father General Pedro Arupe’s 1968 “Inter-Racial Apostolate” letter to Jesuit Colleges and universities and a consequence of discussions begun in 1967 between then BC President Michael Walsh, S.J. and Boston community leaders Mel King and Bryant Rollins.

 The Black Studies Program was part of an academic initiative to bring more African American students to the university and to make its undergraduate curriculum more broadly reflect a range of intellectual and critical perspectives.
 With these efforts, BC became one of the first major universities in the United States to establish Black Studies as integral to its academic curriculum.

-In July of 2009, Rhonda Frederick (Associate Professor of English and AADS), became the Program’s fourth director.
-Professor Frederick is committed to initiatives begun by Professor Cynthia Young, Professor Frank Taylor, as well as Mrs. Amanda V. Houston, while forging new connections Boston’s African Diaspora communities, joining forces with New England area and international Africana Studies programs, and increasing AADS’s profile within BC academic and intellectual communities.
+In July 2009 Rhonda Frederick (Associate Professor of English and AADS), became the Program’s fourth director.
+Professor Frederick is committed to initiatives begun by Professor Cynthia Young, Professor Frank Taylor, as well as Mrs. Amanda V. Houston, while forging new connections with Boston’s African Diaspora communities, joining forces with the New England area and international Africana Studies programs, and increasing AADS’s profile within BC academic and intellectual communities.